Posted by Silke on August 13, 2010

 3. Eliminating calluses

-Callouses develop mostly on your soles but can be found anywhere on your feet.
-Callouses are hardening or thickening of the skin.
-Apply non-medicated pads around the callous to relieve pressure.
+Calluses form mostly on your soles but can be found anywhere on your feet.
+Calluses are hardening or thickening of the skin.
+Apply non-medicated pads around the callus to relieve pressure.
 Soak your feet in hot water with ½ cup of baking salt and kosher salt for 20 minutes.
 Scrub your feet gently with a pumice stone to remove dead skin.
-Rinse, pat dry and apply your favorite moisturizer, I use Fusskraft Herbal Lotion, it soothes and relaxes my tired feet at the end of the day and I love the smell.
+Rinse, pat dry and apply your favorite moisturizer, I use an eucalypts infused foot lotion, it soothes and relaxes my tired feet at the end of the day and I love the smell.
 Cover your feet with wool or cotton socks.
-Do not try to treat the callous by cutting or trimming it with a razor blade or knife.
+Do not try to treat the callus by cutting or trimming it with a razor blade or knife.
 This is dangerous and can worsen your calluses.